Sarah Jezebel Deva: Career

 Deva's career started at the age of 11 at the Queen's Theatre, Hornchurch, Essex.
 A cover of Ella Fitzgerald's "Summertime" was her first performance in a live band and totally unrehearsed; she performed one more time there at the age of 13.
 Deva went on to write her own lyrics and later recorded a demo on her friend's 8-track console.
 Her first band was called Mad Dog, a punk group in which she was co-vocalist.
 She only did one show with the band, in Tunbridge Wells, Kent, supporting the punk band 999.
 Paul Allender and Dani Filth, founders of extreme metal band Cradle of Filth, would later meet Deva through mutual friends.

 After leaving Cradle of Filth in 2009, Deva started her self-titled solo project with Ken Newman and signed a deal with a small British record company.
 A Sign of Sublime, the debut album, was released on 15 February 2010.
 A European and UK tour followed inclusive of a performance at Femme Metal Festival.

 After various issues with the label, Deva left the record company and joined forces with Dan Abela, a musician and producer.
 Together, they co-wrote The Corruption of Mercy after signing a three-album record deal with Listenable Records in March 2011.
 The album was released on 27 June 2011.

 In December of 2020 Deva announced via her Facebook page that she and former Angtoria bandmate Chris Rehn would be releasing new music under the name Torn Between Two Worlds.
 The duo's first single "The Beauty of Deception" was released on 31 January 2021, followed by the singles All Exes on me on 2 May 2021, Transparent on 14 January 2022, The Woman That Never Was and the Adele Cover Hello both on 2 June 2022, until As If We Never Existed” an EP on 03 June 2022 was published.

+After the release of As If We Never Existed in 2022, Deva resumed live activities with several projects.
+In December 2024 she returned to the stage with Norwegian band The Kovenant at the Eindhoven Metal Meeting festival in Eindhoven, the Netherlands, in the group's first live appearance in more than a decade, performing alongside Nagash, Steinar Sverd Johnsen, Astennu and Hellhammer.
+In March 2025 the band announced further festival appearances and a run of Latin American dates in Mexico, Chile, Argentina and Colombia later that year.

+In early 2025 Deva appeared as a guest vocalist on A Poison to the Firmament, a two-track EP by Heljarmadr, the solo project of Dark Funeral frontman Andreas "Heljarmadr" Vingbäck, contributing vocals to both tracks.

+Later the same year she was featured on a new vocal version of "Minner", taken from Saga of the North, the cinematic solo album by Emperor drummer Trym Torson released under the name Þrymr.